joe4dev/dit032-setup/macOS-M1.md

 2. Start the [mongo](https://docs.mongodb.com/manual/mongo/) shell: `mongo`
 3. Check whether `show dbs` lists all your current databases

-*Note: If 4.4 refuses to work, opt for the latest.*
+*Note: If 4.4 refuses to work, opt for the latest by using `mongodb-community`.*